IhateCreatingUserNames2/MaiMai/README.md

 ## HOW TO INSTALL MAI MAI WITHOUT LANG GRAPH
   - Install LLMUNITY FOR UNITY ENGINE: - GitHub Repository: [https://github.com/undreamai/LLMUnity](https://github.com/undreamai/LLMUnity)
   - Install Newtonsoft JSON package : Enter Package Manager in Unity Engine -> Click Add by Name: com.unity.nuget.newtonsoft-json
-  - Install PhotonChat: https://assetstore.unity.com/packages/tools/network/photon-chat-45334 - It is not entirely Necessary, but it already supports PhotonChat Thru MFPS Asset.
-Check   ShowDialogue(aiResponse); and  SendMessageToChat(aiResponse);, They are two examples of how to display the LLM Output, Thru Dialogue text and Thru PhotonChat. edit the PhotonChat API KEY, This one is Demo key.
-You can totally Ignore PhotonChat.

   - DOWNLOAD MaiMaiNoLangGraph1.3.unitypackage From this GitHub Repository
   - IMPORT MAIMAINOLANGGRAPH PACKAGE
    - ![image](https://github.com/user-attachments/assets/6be01eab-6dd6-495d-b817-d33a69bf3b00)